josephtey/AmplifyWorkshop/README.md

     </AmplifyAuthenticator>
     ```

-   Any content you surround `<AmplifyAuthenticator>` with will require authentication / users to log-in.\
+   Any content you surround `<AmplifyAuthenticator>` with will require authentication / users to log-in.
 As such, when users try to access the application, they will be redirected to a login page if they are unauthenticated.

+4. Add a log out button.

-4. To add a **log-out** button, open the file `src/components/NavBar.js`, as the log-out button is located in the Navigation Bar.
+   Open the file `src/components/NavBar.js`, as the log-out button is located in the Navigation Bar.

    We need to import an authentication module that will allow us to perform tasks related to authentication, including sign-out.
 Add this to the top of your code: